 They’d run down the steep gallery walls, down onto the flat, hard, gallery floor – washed away without any notice, out of everyone’s grasp but mine.
-I can not pin my memory to these white walls (not yet) but I can pretend to distill it, force it on paper, I defy gravity and time with pins and white tag and I can make people believe that they bear witness… – when really they have come here to pin their own memory on every picture they see and to create new ones in the depth of their minds as they wander past and away.
+I cannot pin my memory to these white walls (not yet) but I can pretend to distill it, force it on paper, I defy gravity and time with pins and blue tag and I can make people believe that they bear witness… – when really they have come here to pin their own memories onto each and every picture they see, to create new, momentarily present ones in the depth of their minds as they wander past, wander on and barely notice as these moments sink away.

-Now though the music of memory fills the air.
+Now though, the music of my memories fills the air.